assapir/yahf/README.md

     query: URLSearchParams;
     method: 'GET' | 'POST' | 'PUT' | 'DELETE' | 'PATCH'...;
     headers: object;
-    payload: string; // Defaults to an empty string
-  }
+    payload?: string; // May be undefined if no body was sent }
   ```
 - Middlewares are called FIFO, and called before any handler.